SCOTUS to hear arguments on California law requiring pregnancy center disclosures

 The notice reads: "California has public programs that provide immediate free or low-cost access to comprehensive family planning services (including all FDA-approved methods of contraception), prenatal care, and abortion for eligible women."

-The National Institute of Family Advocates contends California's FACT ACT, which stands for Freedom, Accountability, Comprehensive Care, and Transparency Act, violates the First Amendment right to free speech.
+The National Institute of Family Advocates contends California's FACT ACT, which stands for Freedom, Accountability, Comprehensive Care, and Transparency Act, violates their First Amendment right to free speech.

 "California imposes this compelled speech only on centers that oppose abortion," the group says.
 "The Act does not impose these compelled statements across the board but uses broad exemptions to exclude health providers that provide or promote abortion or abortifacients.
 Therefore, the only ones forced by the State to speak these government messages are those who oppose abortion."